-- Instead of teaching too much, ask many questions and let the participants answer as well as they can. - Participants are free to make comments and to ask questions at any time. - Allow the participants to answer each other's questions, if they are able to do so. - Answer hard questions yourself. - If a participant asks a doctrinal question that is not important for this workshop, then remind everyone that you are not here to teach them theology.
+- Instead of teaching too much, ask many questions and let the participants answer as well as they can.
+Write bible references on a display board. - Participants are free to make comments and to ask questions at any time. - Allow the participants to answer each other's questions, if they are able to do so. - Answer hard questions yourself. - If a participant asks a doctrinal question that is not important for this workshop, then remind everyone that you are not here to teach them theology.